What we’re about

 Dive into the rugged beauty and remoteness of the Gower peninsula with miles of diverse coastline to explore.
 Designated the UK’s first Area of Outstanding Natural Beauty back in 1956, Gower’s protected landscape has thankfully changed little ever since.

-We’ve lined up three truly world class hikes that you can enjoy without having to leave the UK, breath taking and dramatic coastal hikes along some of the best beaches in Europe.
-Add to those a National Nature reserve, truly spectacular cliffs, Europe’s 3rd best beach and a ruined castle and we’re in for a memorable weekend.
+We’ve lined up a couple of superb and dramatic coastal hikes along some of the best beaches in Britain.
+Add to those a National Nature reserve, truly spectacular cliffs, Europe’s 3rd best beach and a ruined castle and we’re surely in for a memorable weekend.

-Rhossili beach is consistently voted one of the TOP TEN BEACHES IN THE WORLD, let us show you why LINK
+In fact, Rhossili beach is consistently voted one of the TOP TEN BEACHES IN THE WORLD, let us show you why: LINK

 • Stay on the tip of the spectacular Gower peninsula